 Often there are a few months between signing the mortgage offer, and actually taking out the mortgage.
 Is the current interest rate on the day of signing the mortgage deed lower than the interest rate in your mortgage offer?
 If this is the case, some lenders will offer you the opportunity to obtain that low interest rate.
 This principle of making the rate applicable to new mortgages is referred to as the dagrente: the current interest rate.

 In older mortgage products, downward-tracked interest rates might apply.
 This means that the lender will provide the mortgage at the lowest applicable interest rate in the period between issuing the offer and passing the mortgage deed.
-These days however, dalrente is generally no longer utilised.
+These days however, dalrente is generally no longer used.

 If you have a mortgage with an NHG (national mortgage guarantee), you’ll pay interest at the NHG rate.
 Otherwise, your interest is dependent on the Loan to Value (or LtV abbreviated).
 The LtV is based on the ratio between the mortgage loan and the value of the home.
 The higher the mortgage loan in relation to the property’s market value – and therefore the higher the LtV – the greater the risk that the collateral will not yield enough from its sale to repay the mortgage loan.
 The lender passes on this risk by applying a surcharge on the interest.

-Good to know: during the mortgage term, the LtV can change; for example, if you pay off an extra amount of the mortgage total.
-It is therefore relevant to delve into interest rate surcharges in advance, the number of risk categories, and the terms and conditions attached to a mortgage.
-This way, you’ll be aware of when you’ll be eligible for a lower surcharge in future.
-If you have any further questions, you can set up a phone appointment with your mortgage advisor.
+Good to know: during the mortgage term, the LtV can change.
+For example, if you pay off an extra amount of the mortgage total.
+It is therefore relevant to delve into the mortgage interest rate surcharges in the Netherlands in advance, the number of risk categories, and the terms and conditions attached to a mortgage.
+This way, you’ll be aware of when you’ll be eligible for a lower surcharge in future.If you have any additional questions, feel free to arrange a complimentary appointment with your mortgage advisor.
+Our advisors are eager to provide guidance and support.
+We will schedule the call at your convenience, ensuring you have ample time to discuss your thoughts and pose any inquiries you may have.
+Want to find out more about how we work?
+Check out our 5-step mortgage advice process.

 Situations entitling you to interest discount on your interest rate